awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc-history.md

 1. Choose the **Execution history** tab\.

 1. Choose an association for which you want to view resource\-level execution details\.
 For example, choose an association that shows a status of **Failed**\.
 You can then view the execution details for the instances that failed to run the association\.
-**Note**

    Use the search box filters to locate the execution for which you want to view details\.
 ![\[Filtering the list of State Manager association executions.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/sysman-state-executions-filter.png)

 1. Choose an execution ID\.
 The **Association execution targets** page opens\.
 This page shows all the resources that ran the association\.

 1. Choose a resource ID to view specific information about that resource\.
-**Note**

    Use the search box filters to locate the resource for which you want to view details\.
 ![\[Filtering the list of State Manager association executions targets.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/sysman-state-executions-targets-filter.png)

 1. If you're investigating an association that failed to run, you can use the **Apply association now** button to run an association once at the time of creation\.
 After you made changes on the resource where the association failed to run, choose the **Association ID** link in the navigation breadcrumb\.